-On the Politburo and its seven-member PBSC, several members have direct responsibility for external affairs.
+On the politburo and its seven-member PBSC, several members have direct responsibility for external affairs.
 As the chair of the Foreign Affairs Commission, Xi has overall authority on all aspects of China's foreign relations.
-Wang Huning, the Standing Committee member responsible for Party affairs, ideology, and propaganda, is the top official with oversight of China's overseas propaganda (外宣) efforts, while Politburo member and director of the CCP Propaganda Department Huang Kunming oversees all media organs and has day-to-day oversight of the entire propaganda system.
-Wang Yang, another PBSC member and the chairman of the Chinese People's Political Consultative Conference (CPPCC), has overall responsibility for the United Front portfolio, although Sun Chunlan (the only female member of the twenty-five-man Politburo and former director of the United Front Work Department from 2014 to 2017) may also continue to have some residual responsibilities as well, since her current portfolio includes education and culture.
-Additionally, You Quan, a member of the Politburo Secretariat, is now the new head of the UFWD, and he is in charge of the day-to-day work of the department.
+Wang Huning, the Standing Committee member responsible for party affairs, ideology, and propaganda, is the top official with oversight of China's overseas propaganda (外宣) efforts, while politburo member and director of the CCP Propaganda Department Huang Kunming oversees all media organs and has day-to-day oversight of the entire propaganda system.
+Wang Yang, another PBSC member and the chairman of the Chinese People's Political Consultative Conference (CPPCC), has overall responsibility for the united front portfolio, although Sun Chunlan (the only female member of the twentyfive-person politburo and former director of the United Front Work Department from 2014 to 2017) may also continue to have some residual responsibilities as well, since her current portfolio includes education and culture.
+Additionally, You Quan, a member of the politburo secretariat, is now the new head of the UFWD, and he is in charge of the dayto-day work of the department.
 These leaders' views on particular issues carry a great deal of weight and can often result in significant policy initiatives or modifications.

-Besides issuing brief policy directives via their comments on documents (known as $\#\pi$), top leaders can also communicate their ideas or orders in conversations or meetings with the ministers in charge of functional bureaucracies.
-Such ideas or orders can lead to actions at the implementation level or to the formulation of a new policy or the modifications of an existing policy.
+Besides issuing brief policy directives via their comments on documents (known as 批示), top leaders can also communicate their ideas or orders in conversations or meetings with the ministers in charge of functional bureaucracies.
+Such ideas or orders can lead to actions at the implementation level or to the formulation of a new policy or the modification of an existing policy.